Temecula Assault Attorney

 Aggressive Defense Lawyer Serving Temecula, CA

 If you have been arrested for assault, you should not hesitate to get the involvement of a knowledgeable Temecula criminal lawyer who can protect your legal rights.
-At the Law Office of Nicolai Cocis & Associations, we bring more than 16 years of legal experience to the table.
+At the Law Office of Nic Cocis, we bring more than 16 years of legal experience to the table.
 Our firm is 100% dedicated to litigation, and knows how to handle even the most complex of cases.

 If you would like to have your case reviewed and would like to learn how we can help, please call us today for your free consultation.